sigasi/sigasi_insights/content/manual/opening.md

 and open the project in the workspace.

-Note that the VHDL file you specify on the command line has to be in an *open Sigasi project* to enjoy all of Sigasi Studio’s powerful editing and navigation features.
+Note that the VHDL file you specify on the command line has to be in an *open Sigasi project* to enjoy all of Sigasi Studio's powerful editing and navigation features.
 If the file you open from the command line is not in a Sigasi Studio project, Sigasi Studio opens the file as an [external file](#external-files).
 This is nevertheless really handy for quick